About Me

 My photo

-Human Activist, entrepreneur, Blogger, writer, and business mentor.
+I'm a developer designer -UX, Human Activist, entrepreneur, Blogger, writer, and business mentor.
 Founder of Gabonatura.
 I love culture, and environmental justice.
 Promote education in Africa.

 computeur